kalbanu/web-albanu_kongyir/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: University of Michigan
+- name: Oklahoma State University
   url: https://lsa.umich.edu/stats

 # Short bio (displayed in user profile at end of posts)